Planning (Opencast Mining Separation Zones) Bill

 Groups Affected

-- Mineral planning authorities: They will have the responsibility of enforcing the new regulations.
+- Mineral planning authorities: They will have to incorporate the new guidance into their decision-making processes.

 Powered by nyModel